tuomasvalkamo/starter-module/README.md

 # Salt starter pack module

 Salt module that installs and configures a starter pack of programs.
-Use to get a quick start on your Linux Debian-based machine.
+Get a quick start on your Linux Debian-based machine.

 ## Licence